July 2021 - We have achieved the

 For the second time in a row we have achieved the Green Flag award!
 We are all incredibly pleased with our achievements and determined to continue our good work in the 21/22 academic year.
-We will complete a new 'Environmental Survey' in September and create a new action plan, making climate change a whole school focus.
-Well done everyone!
+We completed a new 'Environmental Survey' in September and have written a new action plan, making climate change a whole school focus.
+(Please see below) Well done everyone!

 The Cathedral School - Reading Hub